Valentina-Maraio/a_boring_website/README.md

 # A (not so) Boring Website
-working on a new persona digital portfolio.
-Will includes the use of React, a lot of CSS, Procreate illustration and much more.
+working on a new personal digital portfolio.
+It will includes the use of React, a lot of CSS, Procreate illustration and much more.

 # Getting Started with Create React App